Minnesota company will soon see its baby products on Walmart, Target shelves across the country

 In March, Target will start selling the products in 200 to 300 stores.

-Fynbo Benike spent 10 years in the Army, serving in military intelligence, as an imbedded journalist during the Iraqi war and as an Army broadcaster in Kuwait, Italy and Kosovo before returning to her hometown of Albert Lea in 2006.
+Fynbo Benike spent 10 years in the Army, serving in military intelligence, as an embedded journalist during the Iraqi war and as an Army broadcaster in Kuwait, Italy and Kosovo before returning to her hometown of Albert Lea in 2006.

-The Walmart ads are part of a campaign designed to honor military veterans who became business-owners and then suppliers.
+The Walmart ads are part of a campaign designed to honor military veterans who became business owners and then suppliers.
 That’s Fynbo Benike and her brother Eric Fynbo, who also served in the Army and who joined Busy Baby a few years ago.

 “It’s exciting,” said Fynbo Benike.

-Beth Fynbo Benike, founder of Busy Baby, pulls plastic off a pallet for order the company is packing for Walmat.
+Beth Fynbo Benike, founder of Busy Baby, pulls plastic off a pallet for an order the company is packing for Walmat.
 (Anthony Souffle)

 But some days it’s surreal, she said.
 Hours after flying back from New York, where she filmed Walmart’s commercial, she asked her brother: “Like when we were sitting through the sandstorms in Iraq, did we ever think one day we’d be schlepping baby products together down the road?”

-She hired a lawyer, scored her first sale in 2019 and started wracking up design patents.
+She hired a lawyer, scored her first sale in 2019 and started racking up design patents.
 Now there are other products such as Busy Baby silicone bibs with food-catching pouches, tethered pacifiers and bumpy “teething spoons.”

 “They are all tethered,” Fynbo Benike said.
 “Our goal is to keep everything off the ground.”